So you have a new lead. Congratulations! That’s already a big win!

 Now it’s time for the next step, and that is to establish and maintain a connection with your lead through email marketing.

 I do that through 7 very specific emails.
-I’m going to unpack 4 of them in this blog, and then you need to check out this week’s episode for the rest.
+I’m going to unpack how to turn leads into paying clients in this blog, and then you need to check out this week’s episode for the rest.

 Let’s get started!